pantheon-systems/terminus-build-tools-plugin/README.md

 - Automatic multidev deletion not working; test multidevs must be deleted manually
 - Commits to the Pantheon site are not pushed back to the GitLab repository
+- Comments are not added to PRs when multidevs are created

 ## Other Build Tools Commands